VirtCode/serene-aur/server/README.md

 ```
 </details>

-The serene server needs to know which secret key to use from the agent.
-For that, you'll need to provide the server with the public key for the key you want to use.
-The server will then search for the corresponding private key.
+The `gpg-agent` only handles the secret key and the actual signing process.
+You still need to provide the server with the public key that matches the private key you intend to use.
+The server will then search for the corresponding private key in the agent.
+If there are multiple suitable keypairs, the first one found will be used.

->[!WARNING]
+>[!NOTE]
-> If your key is password/pin protected, but you specify the wrong password, the server might make many failed attempts to unlock your key.
-Be wary of this if your hardware device automatically destroys the key after too many failed attempts.
+> If using a PIN-protected hardware device, the server will refuse to use if only one PIN attempt remains.
+This is to prevent accidental lockouts or key destruction.
+If you encounter this, perform some action that requires a PIN (e.g., sign something manually with GPG) to reset the PIN retry counter or reset it using the admin PIN.

 Now, when [deploying](#deployment) you'll have to mount the socket and public key in the `docker-compose.yml`.
 We assume the `gpg-agent` socket is in `/etc/serene/gnupg/S.gpg-agent`:
 ```yml